 Damage caused by high tides

 Many coastal areas are seeing floods more often even when there are no storms, as local sea levels increase the number of “sunny” day floods caused by high tides.
-There are now over 40 locations in the U.S. with accelerating high tide flooding trends, including Washington D.C. which saw 22 days with high tide floods in 2018.
+There are now over 40 locations in the U.S. with accelerating high-tide flooding trends, including Washington D.C. which saw 22 days of high-tide floods in 2018.